-The following graduate students are not eligible to receive a NRST award, unless the Graduate Dean grants an exception:
+The following graduate students are not eligible to receive a NRST award.
+Except under unique and unusual circumstances, in which the Graduate Dean reserves the right to grant an exception, the following graduate students are not eligible to receive a NRST award:

-- a) Masters students. - b) Ph.D. students who have been advanced to candidacy for more than six semesters. - c) Ph.D. students who are on an external fellowship or receiving other third party funding that covers NRST. - d) Self-funded students.
+- a) Masters students. - b) Ph.D. students who have been advanced to candidacy for more than six semesters. - c) Ph.D. students who are on an external fellowship or receiving other third party funding that covers NRST. - d) Ph.D. students who are US citizens or permanent residents classified as non-California resident, after their first year of graduate studies. - e) Self-funded students.